Belly fetish

 A belly fetish (also known as a stomach fetish, or alvinolagnia) is a partialism in which an individual is sexually attracted to the midriff or belly.

-Belly fetish model Helena Strong stated, "People admire my belly.
-The only thing I expose is my belly.
-Most guys with belly fetishes get embarrassed if they see me fully naked."

 Description

 The belly is widely considered as an erogenous region, meaning it holds multiple nerve endings that make it sensitive to various sensations.
-Therefore, having a belly fetish usually coincides with belly-related sexual acts including but not limited to touching/rubbing the belly region, using sex toys and other objects (e.g., food, candles, ice, feathers, massage oils) to stimulate the belly region, rubbing one's belly against a partner's belly, or licking or sucking the navel.
-For this reason, alvinolagnia often co-exists with navel fetishism (a.k.a., alvinophilia).
+Therefore, having a belly fetish usually coincides with belly-related sexual acts including but not limited to pressing a partner's belly, touching/rubbing the belly region, using sex toys and other objects (e.g., food, candles, ice, feathers, massage oils) to stimulate the belly region, rubbing one's belly against a partner's belly, or licking or sucking the navel.
+For this reason, belly fetishism (alvinolagnia) often co-exists with navel fetishism (alvinophilia).
 Overall, the belly fetish is a form of partialism.

 Belly-to-belly contact

 Individuals with alvinolagnia tend to enjoy having sexual intercourse in the missionary position given the position's heightened belly-to-belly contact between partners.
 It is theorized that this sexual desire for belly-to-belly contact is linked to the evolutionary need for ventral-ventral contact when being nursed as an infant or to entice feelings of being nurtured and loved.
 One participant of a social experiment involving belly-to-belly contact described the act as "a very intimate thing, even when it's not meant to be."